 How will our reviews help you?

 When I first began playing softball a number of years ago, I remember feeling overwhelmed by the number of options I had when it came time for our team to select a new bat.
-With so many major brands like Easton, Worth, Miken, Combat and many others, it was tough to choose the best softball bat for our team.
+With so many major brands like Easton, Worth, Miken, Combat and many others, it was tough to choose the best composite softball bat for your team.

 Eventually, because there was so much we needed to learn, we just selected a bat based on a recommendation from a local retailer.
 It turned out it wasn’t the correct softball bat for our team and our team ended up shorthanded for the year due to our equipment.